All Products

 Yes

-The VPC endpoint, port number, and database name of the ApsaraDB RDS for MySQL instance.
-For more information about how to obtain the VPC endpoint, see View or modify the internal and public endpoints and port numbers.
+The VPC endpoint, port number, and database name of the RDS for MySQL instance.
+For information about how to obtain the VPC endpoint, see View and change the endpoints and port numbers of an ApsaraDB RDS for MySQL instance.

 tablename